mozilla/doctorjs/README.md

 Building
 --------
-Before make installing you have to set up the narcissus subrepo :
+You have to set up the narcissus subrepo before building :

 * `git submodule update --init --recursive`